 All European states as well as Canada, the United States and the Central Asian countries participate in the OSCE, a total of 57 countries.
 The newest participating State is Mongolia, which was granted to join the organization at the end of 2012.

 The OSCE’s highest decision-making body is the Summit, where Heads of State or Government of the OSCE participating States gather.
 The last Summit took place in Astana in 2010.
 During periods between Summits, the Foreign Ministers of the participating States convene for Ministerial Councils, which are held in December every year.
-The last Ministerial Council was held in Bratislava, Slovakia in December 2019 and the next will take place on 3-4 December 2020 in Tirana, Albania.
+The last Ministerial Council was held in Tirana, Albania in December 2020 and the next will take place in December 2021 in Stockholm.
 Decision making within the OSCE is based on the principle of consensus.

 The Permanent Council is the OSCE’s regular body for decision making.
 It is responsible for the daily business of the organization and consists of the participating States’ Ambassadors.
 Four committees and various working groups are established under the Permanent Council.
 There is a committee for each of the three dimensions, and a fourth committee for budgetary and management issues.
 These bodies prepare the various decisions that are to be taken by the Permanent Council, by the participating States’ Foreign Ministers or by Heads of State and Government.
-The chairmanship of the OSCE is held by one participating State and rotates annually.
-In 2019 Slovakia served as Chairman-in-Office.
-Since January 2020 Albania has assumed the role of Chair.
+The Chairpersonship of the OSCE is held by one participating State and rotates annually.
+In 2020 Albania served as Chairman-in-Office.
+Since January 2021 Sweden has assumed the role of Chair.
 Find out more about the Swedish Chairpersonship of the OSCE in 2021 on the Swedish government's webpage.